 Instructions

-- Cook chicken.
-Heat the tablespoon olive oil in a large frying pan over medium heat.
-Cook the chicken (working in batches if necessary) for 5-6 minutes on both sides until browned.
-It does not need to be completely cooked through.
-Transfer the chicken to a plate and set aside.
+- Cook the chicken.
+Heat 1 tablespoon of olive oil in a large frying pan over medium heat.
+Once hot, add the chicken cutlets in a single layer (working in batches if necessary to avoid overcrowding).
+Cook for 5-6 minutes on each side until golden brown.
+The chicken does not need to be fully cooked through at this point.
+Then, transfer to a plate and set aside.

-- Add wine and reduce.
-Pour in the ½ cup of marsala wine and simmer over medium heat until reduced to half.
+- Add the Marsala wine and reduce.
+Pour in the Marsala wine and simmer over medium heat.
+Allow the wine to reduce by half, taking about 3-4 minutes.
+Stir occasionally to prevent sticking.

 Notes